AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Trusted scriptlets {#trusted-scriptlets}

 Trusted scriptlets are [scriptlets](#scriptlets) with extended functionality.
-Their names are prefixed with `trusted-`, e.g. `trusted-set-cookie`, to be easily distinguished from common scriptlets.
+It means the same syntax and restrictions.
+Trusted scriptlet names are prefixed with `trusted-`, e.g. `trusted-set-cookie`, to be easily distinguished from common scriptlets.

 > **Note**
 >